annkamsk/polishlyrics/BeforeDayBegins.md

 Day is nigh

 Sunshine will welcome us to our land
-and look as the blood-soa-ked ground
+and look as the blood-soa-ked fields
-feeds us again as it coats with rye's
+feed us again as they coat with rye's
 golden dust

 Women will open their door for us